influxd inspect report-tsm

 and the time range the data covers.

-This command only interrogates the index within each file.
+This command only reports on the index within each TSM file.

 It does not read any block data.